census-instrumentation/opencensus-website/content/gRPC/Java.md

 Using OpenCensus, we can collect traces and metrics of our system and export them to the backend of our choice, to give observability to our distributed systems.

-The `grpc-java` implementation has already been instrumented with OpenCensus for tracing and metrics.
-To enable tracing and metrics, we'll import and use the OpenCensus gRPC plugin.
+grpc-Java has already been instrumented [gRPC-Core](https://github.com/grpc/grpc-java) with OpenCensus for tracing and metrics.
+Application users just need to add a runtime dependency on OpenCensus-Java impl, and the instrumentations should just work.

 As specified at [grpc-java on Github](https://github.com/grpc/grpc-java#download), the respective inclusions to our build systems are: